Tell us what you think about the information on this page and how you’re using it. Take our survey.

 • the employer does not reinstate voluntarily.

-6. Compensation for expenses that the employee incurred in trying to find new employment.
-This may be payable if the employer terminated the employee's employment and the employment standards officer does not issue an order for reinstatement, and the employer does not reinstate voluntarily, or if the employee was reinstated, but the employee looked for a job before the employment standards officer issued the order or before the employer reinstated voluntarily.
+6. Compensation for expenses that the claimant incurred in trying to find new employment.
+This may be payable, for example, if the employer terminated the employee's employment and the employment standards officer does not issue an order for reinstatement, and the employer does not reinstate voluntarily, or if the employee was reinstated, but the employee looked for a job before the employment standards officer issued the order or before the employer reinstated voluntarily.

 7. Compensation for loss of reasonable expectation of continued employment.
-This is to compensate the employee if they were deprived of a job that they were entitled to.
+This is compensation for loss of the job itself.
+It compensates for the loss of the opportunity to continue to be employed, an opportunity that the employer’s wrongful act denied.
 This may be payable if the employer terminated the employee's employment, and the employment standards officer does not issue an order of reinstatement and the employer does not reinstate voluntarily.

 8. Compensation for emotional pain and suffering.
-This may be payable if an employee experienced emotional pain and suffering because of the employer's contravention.
+This may be payable if a claimant experienced emotional pain and suffering because of the contravention.

 9. Compensation for benefit plan entitlements.
 This is where the employer's contravention of the ESA resulted in the employee losing benefit plan coverage.
 The employment standards officer can order compensation for: